vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 upgrading my application type (EB-2 to EB-1) so I have to wait "only" about five years, (b) making a lot of money and going the EB-5 (investor/entrepreneur) visa route, that would again take at least two years after I make the money, or (c) marriage.
-Marriageis obviously a little different than the others in that I won't do this purely to get a green card, but it's also the only one of the three that will create a genuine additional motivation for me to stay in the United States;
+Marriage is obviously a little different than the others in that I won't do this purely to get a green card, but it's also the only one of the three that will create a genuine additional motivation for me to stay in the United States;